Central Drenica offensive: KLA casualties

-During the offensive the KLA 5 casualties.
-The deaths on the KLA side were Fehmi Lladrovci, Xhevë Lladrovci, Shefqet Zeka, Fatime Hetemi and Asllan Fazliu.
-Some time after the fighting on 22 September, a group of seven militants were able to reach Glanasela and retrieve the bodies of the fallen soldiers.
+During the offensive, the KLA suffered 28 deaths, including general Fehmi Lladrovci, and his wife, Xhevë Lladrovci.
+Some time after the initial fighting on 22 September, a group of seven militants were able to reach Glanasela and retrieve the bodies of the fallen soldiers.

 Yugoslav casualties

 According to author Dag Henriksen, the Yugoslav forces suffered 14 deaths during the offensive, while PBS, despite not giving an exact number, placed the casualties on the Yugoslav side at "more than a dozen".
+According to KLA commander Naim Maloku, during an interview with New York Times, said that the Yugoslav army faced resistance from the KLA in Likovac-Obrinje area, saying that 47 Yugoslav soldiers and policemen were killed.
 During the mine attack on 25 September an armored vehicle was also destroyed.
-According to "radio kosova e lire" the KLA were also able to destroy three Yugoslav tanks.
+According to Albanian media, the KLA were also able to destroy three Yugoslav tanks.

 Civilian casualties

-According to the Humans Rights Watch (HWR) 35 civilians were killed including women and children in Gornje Obrinje.
+According to the Human Rights Watch (HRW) 35 civilians were killed including women and children in Gornje Obrinje.
 21 of the victims were members of the Deliaj family including a 5-month old baby.